sanaraya/devops-hol/Whiteboard design session/WDS student guide - OSS DevOps.md

 ![An image that shows icons for MySQL, Azure App Service, Web Apps, monitoring and the IDE Eclipse.](images/Whiteboarddesignsessiontrainerguide-OSSDevOpsimages/media/image4.png "Common Scenarios")

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 60 minutes
+Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

 **Web app infrastructure and network designs (Operations)**

 Using the features of Azure and the requirements from the customer how would you design the application infrastructure and network for Trey Research while lowering the total cost of ownership of the entire solution by designing for the least complexity?
 Management/updating should be considered for the architecture.
 The use of VMs should be minimized to lessen the burden of management on the Operations team.

 Make sure that your design covers the following items: